 Literally: to bang nails

-Literally: to give somebody his/her 4%
+Literally: to give somebody his/her 4%.
+Refers to the 4% severance pay an employee receives when laid off.

 être vite sur ses patins - to be quick off the mark

-Literally: to be quick on one’s skates
+Literally: to be quick on one's skates.
+An obvious expression in the land of ice hockey.

 faire du pouce - to hitch-hike

-Literally: to make some thumb
+Literally: to make some thumb.
+Quebec speech is often very pragmatic!

 se faire prendre pour une valise - to be taken for an idiot